Doubt and Crises

-You are tired and even the most well-meaning friends have given up trying to guide you back to the path of sanity.
-You probably want to go to sleep – finally sleep again, but that doesn’t help either, because you know that you will inevitably wake up again.
+You are tired, and even your most well-meaning friends have given up trying to guide you back to the path of reason.
+You probably want to fall asleep – finally sleep again, but even that doesn’t help, because you know you’ll inevitably wake up again.

 You wake up and rub the sleep from your eyes – the memories of your last dreams still feel real, almost as if they were reality.
 But you know: they were just dreams.

-Having just woken up, you meet people – people from your dreams.
+Just awakened, you encounter people – people from your dreams.

-They go about their business, celebrate and mourn.
-They are usually in a hurry, not necessarily in a bad mood, but they don’t seem happy either.
+They go about their business, celebrate, and mourn.
+Mostly they are in a hurry, not necessarily in a bad mood, but they don’t seem happy either.

-How do you know that you haven’t fallen asleep again and are continuing your dream?
+How do you know you haven’t fallen asleep again and are continuing your dream?

-You don’t know it – but something feels different.
-You observe people and yourself.
+You don’t know – but something feels different.
+You observe people, and yourself too.

-In contrast to the dream, you no longer understand where the rush comes from and why these people take the world so seriously.
-You make contact, ask questions and well-meaning friends tell you that life is serious and dangerous.
-They don’t understand how you differentiate between the dream world and waking up – after all, everyone has to eat and pay their bills.
+Unlike in a dream, you no longer understand where the hurry comes from and why these people take the world so seriously.
+You make contact, ask questions, and well-meaning friends explain that life is serious and dangerous.
+They don’t understand how you distinguish between the dream world and awakening – after all, everyone has to eat and pay their bills.

-You agree, knowing full well that the shirt has no pockets.
-You nod because you have no answer – they’re right.
-You’re probably the dreamer.
+You agree, knowing full well that you can’t take it with you.
+You nod because you have no answer – they are right.
+You are probably the dreamer.

-And yet you sense that something is wrong with this world.
-It becomes strange to you, because you know one thing for sure: you are no longer asleep.
+And yet you feel that something is wrong with this world.
+It becomes alien to you, because one thing you know for sure: You are no longer sleeping.

-You can clearly see that this game of appearances is nothing more than a world of images, concepts and stories that have taken on a life of their own – empty as soon as you see through them.
+You clearly see that this game of appearances is nothing more than a world of images, concepts, and stories that have taken on a life of their own – empty, once you see through them.

-You are looking for the truth – but what is truth, and who cares about it?
+You seek the truth – but what is truth, and who cares?

-You know for sure that you are not mentally ill.
-You have never seen as clearly as you do now and you are certain that you can no longer take part in the game of the dream world.
+You know perfectly well that you are not insane.
+You have never seen so clearly, and you are sure: You can no longer participate in the game of the dream world.

 In some moments, it pulls you in.

-And even if you make a sincere effort to play along – perhaps for months, perhaps for years – you know after just a few minutes: It’s a game.
-A fake game.
-Like the shell players who immediately recognize when your attention wanes for a moment – and strike right then.
+And even if you sincerely try to play along – perhaps for months, perhaps for years – you knew after just a few minutes: It’s a game.
+A false game.
+Like with the shell game players who immediately recognize when your attention wavers for a moment – and then strike.

-Even your dearest friends can’t bring you back to your senses.
+Even your dearest friends can no longer bring you back to the path of reason.

 You just want to sleep, to escape the pain.

-But you know that you’ll wake up again – and the fear remains.
+But you know: You will wake up again – and the fear remains.

 You feel alone.

-You drag yourself through everyday life, trying to somehow fulfill the demands of the dream world – and yet you’ve long known that you can’t go on like this for much longer.
+You drag yourself through everyday life, trying somehow to meet the demands of the dream world – and yet you’ve known for a long time: It can’t go on like this much longer.

 What makes you forget that you are connected to everything?

-What did you miss in the dream world that draws you back to sleep so much?
+What did you miss in the dream world that pulls you back to sleep so strongly?